 Employers process a lot of personal data of their employees.
-These are often stored in a personnel file.
+These are often stored in an employee file.
 Employers may only prepare a personnel file if this is necessary for the performance of an employment contract or appointment as a civil servant, and they must take into account the privacy of their employees.

 The General Data Protection Regulation [AVG] provides conditions for the creation of personnel files.

-- are responsible for the accuracy and accuracy of the data in the employee file;
+- Are responsible for the accuracy and the accuracy of the data in the employee file;

 - May not record more data in the personnel file than necessary, and the data must be relevant;

 - Must inform employees, including information about what data they are collecting, for what purposes and on what legal basis;

 - Must protect the personal data appropriately to not get lost or fall in the wrong hands;

 - The personal data may not be kept longer than necessary;

 - Must offer employees the opportunity to view their data – this applies in principle to the entire employee file – and possibly to rectify, limit or delete them;